andrinelo/norwegian-nlp/README.md

-# Description of how to run code for experiments presented in Master's Thesis
 ## Detecting- and Measuring Experiments
 ### Count pronouns
 The corpus files are excluded from the code due to size and easy availability online.
 We collected this data on the 20th of January.